Glyphack/Glyphack/content/blog/ob/index.md

 {{ end }}
 ```

-And I used it as the layout for a markdown page:
+And I used it as the layout for a Markdown page:

 ```markdown
 ---